agus-biondi/agus-biondi/README.md

 <h1 align="center">Hi 👋, I'm Agustin</h1>
 <h3 align="center">A backend developer</h3>

 Hello!
-I'm a software developer with a rich background in Human Resources, specializing in data analytics and process improvement.
+I'm a developer with a rich background in Human Resources, specializing in data analytics and process improvement.

 I have honed my skills in a wide range of technologies including but not limited to Java, Spring Boot, AWS technologies, SQL, and more.

-One of my most significant projects at the bootcamp was building a web application that enables users to filter large CSV files.
-This project was not just about coding a solution, but also about developing a practical tool that could help users in handling large datasets.

 I am excited about the future possibilities in tech, eager to contribute my skills, and continually grow as a developer.
 I am open to opportunities that will allow me to leverage my skills and continue to learn.